BarCodeReader/RCSB-PyTorch/README.md

 If you find this work is helpful, please cite our paper

 ### Licence
-Free for academic usage, commercial application is strictly prohibited.
+Free for academic usage.
+**Commercial application is strictly prohibited.**